multiversx/mx-docs/docs/validators/staking-v4.md

 :::note

-The minimum required topUp per node, along with the real-time auction list, will be accessible in the explorer at all times.
+The minimum required topUp per node, along with the real-time auction list, is accessible in the explorer at all times.
 This allows owners to determine the optimal strategy for maximizing the number of selected auction nodes.

 :::